bazaarlabs/common_test/README.md

 ## Interface

-CommonTest gives you three points of injection; at the entire test run level, the "suite" level and per-test.
+CommonTest gives you three points of injection; at the entire test run level and per-test.

 To use it on the test run level, use:

     CommonTest.on_run do |context|
-      # ...
-    end

-To use it on the suite level, use:

-    CommonTest.on_suite do |context|
       # ...
     end